 Search for water and nutrients is a lead cause of root intrusion.
 Roots are aggressive in their nature to search for water and nutrients.
 Sewer lines carry water making them a great source of nutrients for the tree.
 They can grow in tight spaces and easily break the pipes apart to access the water.

 Loose soil around the sewer lines after they are installed make it easier for the roots to penetrate through.
 Any small break or leak in your sewer lines will allow roots to enter the walls of your pipe.
-Eventually the roots will rapidly grow, blocking your pipes and eventually causing a clog in your system.
+Eventually, the roots will rapidly grow, blocking your pipes and eventually causing a clog in your system.

 Diagnosing Tree Intrusion

 Do you live in a heavily wooded area?
 Are you constantly experiencing plumbing stoppages?
-If your sewer line is surrounded by a large amount of trees and you are repeatedly experiencing plumbing stoppages, chances are your sewer line might have root intrusion.
+If your sewer line is surrounded by a large number of trees and you are repeatedly experiencing plumbing stoppages, chances are your sewer line might have root intrusion.
 Hiring a licensed plumber is the sure way of correctly diagnosing the exact reason of your blockage.
 Through a video camera inspection, the plumber will be able to get an inside view of your sewer lines.

 Does the type of pipe you have make you vulnerable to tree roots?